 Footbox Circumference: 42″ / 107 cm

-One of these is the women’s version.
-But does gender matter?
-All use the same colors.
-Even if you are a woman who can fit perfectly in the woman’s option, you might want to choose the next size up for the extra space to put your boots at the bottom to keep them from freezing over night.
+Does gender matter?
+Don’t women come in different sizes, just as there are short and tall men?!
+All the options use the same colors.
+Even if you are a woman who can fit perfectly in the woman’s option, you might want to choose the next size up for the extra space to put your boots at the bottom to keep them from freezing overnight.

 Finding the Right Fit

 If you can, visit a gear showroom and ask to try out the sleeping bag.
 REI allowed me to lay out a sleeping bag and get in so I could see how the width and length worked for me.
 At first, I disliked mummy bags, but with more experience I now prefer them.
 They are simply the most effective design for preserving body warmth and that’s the main purpose of a winter sleeping bag.
 That aside, you don’t want a bag that is too tight or the wrong length.

 A bag that is tailored to fit your body length and shape will provide the most efficient warmth.
 However, having some extra space for gear such as a hot water bottle, electronics, clothing, and even boots can be beneficial.
 If my boots are wet from snowmelt, I bag them and put them inside the bottom of my sleeping bag on deep cold nights.
 This prevents the boots from freezing solid and being painful to put on the next day.
 If your boots are already frozen, don’t bother putting them in your sleeping bag.
 They will remain frozen and just keep your feet cold at night.
 Thaw the boots out instead with a hot water bottle in the morning.